SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Database_configuration_in_Cube/Configuring_the_database_settings_in_Cube.md

 In older DataMiner systems, this database was also known as the "local database", as the MySQL or MSSQL database was typically hosted locally on the same machine as DataMiner.

 > [!NOTE]
+>
-> Settings related to the Elasticsearch database are configured separately.
+> - Settings related to the Elasticsearch database are configured separately.
 See [Elasticsearch database](xref:Elasticsearch_database).
+> - If you want to have an external program do queries on a DataMiner database, you will need to use an offload database for this.
+For information on offload database settings, see [Offload database](xref:Offload_database).

 ## [Cassandra cluster database](#tab/tabid-1)